-I look at this from the perspective of the numbers written on the sidewall: The numbers on the sidewall of my tires tell me that 110psi is required to support the rated load of 4,410 lbs.
+I look at this from the perspective of the numbers written on the sidewall: The numbers tell me that 110psi is required to support the rated load of 4,410 lbs.
 That is clearly the minimum air pressure that the tire must see in order to work properly!
 Go below 110psi and it won’t support the weight — its that simple.
 The Sidewall also tells me that if I fill my tires to 110psi “cold” that the tire will support that weight while rolling down the road at 75 mph.
 From this I conclude two important things:

 - The tire expects to see more than its rated “cold” inflation pressure while rolling down the road.
-We just have to figure out what that number is, so we can monitor our tires effectively and learn how to detect when something isn’t right.
+We just have to figure out what that pressure is, so we can monitor our tires effectively and learn how to detect when something isn’t right.

-So the tire sidewall just told us the conditions under which the tire is designed to operate, including its (approximate) running psi in hot weather.
-The lawyers have apparently stopped manufacturers from saying “maximum pressure is X”, but we can figure this out for ourselves — with the use of a Tire Pressure Monitoring System (or frequent stops!).
+So the sidewall just told us the conditions under which the tire is designed to operate, including its (approximate) running psi in hot weather.
+The lawyers have apparently stopped manufacturers from saying “maximum pressure is X”, but we can characterize this for ourselves — with the use of a Tire Pressure Monitoring System (or frequent stops!).
 All we need to do is the following steps

-- Make absolutely certain that the tire is loaded properly, including side-to-side weights — you want to know how each tire is loaded — not just weight of the rig divided by the number of tires. on that later.
+- Make absolutely certain that the tire is loaded properly, including side-to-side weights — you want to know how each tire is loaded — not just total weight of your rig’s axles divided by the number of tires.
+More on that later.

 - Fill tires to the pressure listed on the sidewall before driving.
 Make sure to meet the definition of “cold”, above.

-- Drive normally, ideally just under the tire’s maximum speed rating (when it is safe to do so), and see what your tires actually do.
+- Drive normally, ideally at the tire’s maximum speed rating (when it is safe to do so), and see what your tire pressures actually do.
 This may take time some experimentation, including multiple trips in hot weather.
-You might even be able to come up with a more accurate “temperature increase vs pressure increase” rule of thumb for your trailer tires.
+You might even be able to come up with “temperature increase vs pressure increase” data that is more accurate for your trailer tires than the TireRack rule!